 6.7 You must inform us of the number and names of Guests staying with you prior to your arrival.
-This information must be provided in the Booking Confirmation Form to Us.
+This information must be provided in writing to Us.
 If any of your guest numbers change You must inform us immediately prior to your arrival so that we can confirm our agreement.

 6.8 Where You select an alternative group option, we will arrange to have prepared only the number of bedrooms appropriate to Your group size.
 If subsequently You use any extra bedroom(s), You agree that the cost of the Accommodation will be increased to reflect the increased use.
 The additional cost will immediately become due and this additional cost will be deducted from the Cautionary Deposit.
 If the additional cost is greater than the Cautionary Deposit, You authorise us to debit any card details held for You with the appropriate charge (which will be notified to You in advance).

 6.9 The maximum number of Guests permitted is as follows:

 - 12 Guests including children at the Property named ‘Waternook’